 Replacing a Lost License in Washington DCPage Overview

-First, the District of Columbia Department of Motor Vehicles (DMV) requires that you replace your driver’s license.
+First, the District of Columbia Department of Motor Vehicles (DMV) requires all drivers to have a valid license before taking to the roads.
 Second, you should replace your license to protect yourself from identity theft.

-You can replace your DC driver’s license by requesting a duplicate from the D.C.
+You can replace your Washington D.C. driver’s license by requesting a duplicate from the D.C.
 DMV.

 Replacement driver’s license requests can be made: